jsorant/fulll-algo/README.md

 ## Missing

+- Clean Architecture: move FizzBuzz instanciation from app.ts into the UseCase.
+Create an enum to determine which instace create.
+Create a adapter to adapt the command line argument to the enum value.
+Use a factory to encapsulate this.
-- SRP and an adapter layer to split app.ts and reduce it to reading raw command line arguments (command line parser, arguments adapter, di container/factories)
+- SRP and an adapter layer to split app.ts and reduce it to reading raw command line arguments (infrastructure's command line parser to adapter's controller)
+- Create a DI container in infrastructure layer to encapsulate how the application is built
 - Functional tests around the usecase to fully cover the domain (only the algorithm is tested)
 - Integration tests with mocks on infrastructure objects (console displayer)